 The following table summarises the number and value of Rights granted, exercised or lapsed to Directors and named Executives during the year.

-Value of Rights granted (i) \$ Value of Rights exercised \$ Value of Rights lapsed \$ Remuneration consisting of Rights % D.A.
-Clarke 25,350 3
+Value of Rights Value of Rights Value of Rights Remuneration consisting

+granted exercised lapsed of Rights

+\$ \$ \$ %

+D.A.
+Clarke - - 25,350 0%